daemonio/reddit-poster/README.md

 value must be changed accordingly.

 # Options

+    -h, --help                : Show this help message and exit.
     --dry-run                 : Execute script as a test.
 No post will be submitted to reddit.
     --quit-run                : Quit script when everything is submitted.
     --command-after=COMMAND   : Command to execute (only once) when everything is submitted.